 3. The Law of Opposites: For everything we consciously know about ourselves (beliefs, values, attitudes, emotions), there is a corresponding unconscious opposite.
 In our psychological immaturity we see things dualistically, (in terms of either-or, good-bad), and automatically repress or disown that which our egos consider the less desirable option.

 4. The Law of Oneness: Beneath all apparent dualities lies a fundamental connectedness with All That Is.
 We can tap into this One Mind by integrating pairs of opposites to create partnerships which see, think, and behave holistically.

 5. The Law of Entropy: When opposites remain isolated from one another, any disorder within them remains constant or increases.

 6. The Law of Change: Energies in both universes are constantly circulating.
 Change toward stasis and polarization increases disorder and chaos.
 Change toward communication and integration increases movement toward perfection and completion.

 8. The Law of Choice: Our ego, the organizing center of our consciousness, can choose to serve or fight these laws, and our personal choices influence ours and the world’s welfare.
 For example, if we serve the Law of Love, we respect and integrate ours and others’ religions, making space in ourselves and the world for both.
-If we fight this law we are choosing love’s opposite, hatred.
+If we fight this law we are choosing love’s opposite, fear and hatred.